 Some companies combine the roles of receptionist and office assistant into one position.
 Many larger organizations keep the two roles separate with somewhat different duties.
 Here is a typical breakdown of these two jobs when separated:

-Either of these two positions are typically entry-level jobs in any organization.
+Either of these two positions is typically entry-level jobs in any organization.
 Larger companies will place more responsibilities on receptionists and office assistants because of the volume of their business activities.

 Office Administrators Are Managers